datacommonsorg/docsite/custom_dc/custom_data.md

 ### Write the MCF file {#mcf}

 Nodes in the Data Commons knowledge graph are defined in Metadata Content Format (MCF).
 For custom Data Commons using explicit schema, you must define your statistical variables using MCF.
+The MCF file should have a .mcf suffix and be placed in the same top-level directory as the `config.json` file.

 Here's an example of defining the same statistical variables in the WHO data in MCF:

 ```
 Node: dcid:Adult_curr_cig_smokers